 What to Expect When You Make This 00 Pizza

-If a speedy great-tasting cracker-like magic pizza crust is what you’re after, I recommend trying this delicious (no-yeast) St. Louis-Style pizza dough recipe instead.
-It’s quick and easy and will fill every pizza craving you’re having but with just about zero effort!
+If a speedy, great-tasting, cracker-like magic pizza crust is what you're after, I recommend trying this delicious (no-yeast) St. Louis-Style pizza dough recipe instead↓.
+It's quick and easy (20-minutes) and will fill every pizza craving you're having but with just about zero effort and no rising time needed!

-Below is the timeline for how long each step of this homemade pizza-making process takes:
+Below is a schedule for how long each step of this homemade pizza-making process takes:

 - 5 minutes to measure and mix the ingredients